madprops/airc/README.md

 ---

-`help`: Shows some information about commands.
+`help`: Lists the available commands.

 ---